cloudcreativity/laravel-json-api/docs/basics/adapters.md

 }
 ```

+### Soft-Deleting

+By default the Eloquent resource adapter uses the model's `delete` method when the client sends a `DELETE`
+request.
+It also does not find soft-deleted models for a `GET` request.
+This package provides a trait to
+modify this default behaviour and expose soft-deleting capabilities to the client.

+See the [Soft Deleting](../features/soft-deletes.md) for information on implementing this.

 ## Custom Adapters

 Custom adapters can be used for any domain record that is not an Eloquent model.
 Adapters will work with this